 1. Buy tickets early

-Waiting until the seats are the least expensive isn’t always the best option because only the “undesirable” seats will be available at that point.
+Waiting until the seats are the least expensive isn’t always the best option because only the “undesirable” seats will be available.

 2. Purchase a Kindle Unlimited Subscription

 If you read fast, as I do, one book isn’t going to cut it.
-Besides, many airlines are switching to app-based entertainment services, so you might as well have a Kindle, or iPad with you.
-Sure, you can use your phone, but who wants to stare at a tiny phone for 8+ hours?
+Besides, many airlines are switching to app-based entertainment services, so you might as well have a Kindle or iPad.

 3. Bring a Travel Pillow, Headphones, and a Sleep mask

-Even though I have a hard time sleeping on flights, I still feel more comfortable with a pillow.
-Memory foam is excellent and makes an uncomfortable seat just a little more bearable.
+Even though I have difficulty sleeping on flights, I still feel more comfortable with a pillow.
+Memory foam is excellent and makes an uncomfortable seat much more bearable.

 4. Bring a good water bottle

 I always bring a Hydroflask and fill it up at the airport or on the plane.
 There is a massive amount of plastic waste on planes, and I don’t want to contribute to it.

 5. Wear a comfortable outfit

-Remember that Hawaii is generally very casual, so you can bring a nice outfit or two but the majority of people will be wearing shorts, t-shirts, tank tops, and sundresses.
-Find out more in my what to pack for Hawaii post.
+Remember that Hawaii is generally very casual, so that you can bring a nice outfit or two, but the majority of people will be wearing shorts, t-shirts, tank tops, and sundresses.
+You can find out more in my what to pack for Hawaii post.